 Although Moretti acknowledges that European countries have labor market policies that are more rigid and less conducive to this kind of dynamic, he points out that studies have found similar effects in Europe (see Ehrlich and H. G. Overman (2020) for a detailed explanation of disparities across European cities).
-Germany also displays both sides of Europe's version of the Great Divergence.
-On one side are cities like Ingolstadt in Bavaria, a thriving high-tech manufacturing hub.
-On the other hand, roughly 150 miles away are cities like Schweinfurt, a declining area suffering from plant closures and job cuts (Steiche, Norbert 2024; Steiche, Norbert and Mossburger, Thomas 2024; Steiche, Norbert, Kleinschroth, Conny, et al. 2024).
+We find both sides of Europe's version of the Great Divergence in Germany.
+On one side are cities like Ingolstadt in Bavaria, which houses the headquarters of car manufacturer Audi.
+On the other hand, less than 250 km away are cities like Schweinfurt, a declining area suffering from plant closures and job cuts (Steiche, Norbert 2024; Steiche, Norbert and Mossburger, Thomas 2024; Steiche, Norbert, Kleinschroth, Conny, et al. 2024).
 Ingolstadt's nominal GDP per capita was 5.5 times higher than Schweinfurt's in 2021.
-This stark contrast exemplifies the growing divide between prosperous high-tech manufacturing centers and struggling former industrial strongholds.
-In Germany, the divergence is more pronounced within the manufacturing sector than between the manufacturing sector and the knowledge-intensive IT services sector as in the US.
-As Moretti points out, Germany is one of the few countries that so far has been able to retain and develop a high-tech manufacturing sector.
+It is not a coincidence that the manufacturer's slogan is "Vorsprung durch Technik" (roughly: "Advancement through technology"), again mirroring the rift between the knowledge industry and former manufacturing strongholds $^{1}$ .

 Policymakers use place-based policies to create jobs in distressed communities.
 Neumark and Simpson (2015) depict place-based policies typically as efforts to target job opportunities and higher wages in a specific area and contrast them with "people-based" policies, such as the Earned Income Tax Credit in the US, that try to help deprived people regardless of where they live or how concentrated they are (see Neumark and Simpson (ibid.) for a complete discussion of place-based policies).
-Examples of placebased policies are tax credits, public infrastructure, land development, and customized business services.
+Examples of place-based policies are public infrastructure, land development, and customized business services.
 However, attracting these firms or creating whole clusters is often daunting for policymakers with limited resources.